tjvc/tjvc.github.io/_posts/2020-01-03-crsf-the-same-origin-policy-and-cors.md

 ## CSRF

-Cross Site Request Forgery (CSRF) is an attack method by which an attacker can trick a user into making requests to a web service with which they have previously authenticated.
+Using Cross Site Request Forgery (CSRF), an attacker can trick a user into making requests to a web service with which they have previously authenticated.
 It allows the attacker to perform destructive operations or extract data from the target service.

-For example, assume a user has previously authenticated with Facebook.
+Assume a user has previously authenticated with Facebook, for example.
 An attacker could trick this user into making requests to Facebook by clicking a link or executing some malicious client-side code, either on the attacker's own site or injected into another page.
 A classic example is embedding an image tag on a page visited by the user, with the tag linking to a protected resource on the target service.
 The browser will automatically attempt to resolve the link in the tag when loading the page, thereby performing the request without the user's consent.

 ## The same-origin policy